Replacing functors with enriched ones: Homotopy functors

-Given a category $\Cin$ together with a subcategory $\calW \subset \Cin$, Dwyer and Kan in the series of papers \cite{DwyerKan1980SimplicialLocalizationsCategories,DwyerKan1980CalculatingSimplicialLocalizations,DwyerKan1983FunctionComplexes,DwyerKan1987EquivalencesHomotopyDiagrams} developed methods to formally turn the maps in $\calW$ into homotopy equivalences, producing a simplicial category $L(\Cin,\calW)$ called its \emph{simplicial localization}.
-While their constructions have good formal properties, it is generally hard to compute these simplicial localizations explicitly.
-The main result of this section is to give an explicit description, using the results proved above, of this simplicial localization in certain situations.
+Given a category $\Cin$ together with a subcategory $\calW \subset \Cin$, Dwyer and Kan in the series of papers \cite{DwyerKan1980SimplicialLocalizationsCategories,DwyerKan1980CalculatingSimplicialLocalizations,DwyerKan1980FunctionComplexesHomotopical,DwyerKan1987EquivalencesHomotopyDiagrams} developed methods to formally turn the maps in $\calW$ into homotopy equivalences, producing a simplicial category $L(\Cin,\calW)$ called its \emph{simplicial localization}.
+While their constructions are very concrete and have good formal properties, it is generally hard to compute these simplicial localizations explicitly in examples.
+In this section, we give an alternative proof of \cite[Prop.\ 1.3.4.7]{Lurie2017HigherAlgebra} which gives an explicit description of this simplicial localization in certain situations.

 We will call a simplicial category $\Cin$ equipped with an ordinary subcategory $\calW$ a \emph{relative category}.
 A \emph{functor of relative categories} $(\Cin,\calW) \to (\Din,\calV)$ is a functor $F \colon \Cin \to \Din$ such that $F(\calW) \subset \calV$.